qTranslate-Team/wp-seo-qtranslate-x/readme.txt

 This plugin is currently a work in progress, please review the [Known Issues](https://wordpress.org/plugins/wp-seo-qtranslate-x/other_notes/) and report the features, which did not work for you.

-The biggest issue is that "Page Analysis" has not yet been integarated.
-If you have time and resources, please, feel free to submit pool request to the plugin [repository at GitHub](https://github.com/qTranslate-Team/wp-seo-qtranslate-x/pulls) with the implementation.
+The biggest issue is that "Page Analysis" has not yet been integarated, and it is disabled unless Single Language Editor Mode is in use, which can be set on "Advanced" tab of "Languages" configuration page: `/wp-admin/options-general.php?page=qtranslate-x#advanced`.
+If you have time and resources, please feel free to submit pool request to the plugin [repository at GitHub](https://github.com/qTranslate-Team/wp-seo-qtranslate-x/pulls) with the implementation of "Page Analysis" for other editor modes.
+Unfortunately, it may not be possible without asking Yoast to put a few additional filters within "Yoast SEO" plugin code.

 == Installation ==